LibertyDSNP/spec/pages/Messages/Overview.md

 ## Purpose

 1. Describe the form and content of DSNP Messages posted to the blockchain used for all Liberty Platform activities.
-Only some of these activities will have the full message posted to chain.
-Examples:
-    * Public messages (profile changes, public posts, reactions)
-    * Direct messages between accounts (dead drop, inbox)
-    * Key changes (private graph KeyList, encryption KeyList, public key rotation)
-    * Graph changes (follow/unfollow)
 1. Specify an on-chain announcement format
 1. Provide data size estimations
 1. Facilitate use of SDK and interpretation of on-chain data